dice-group/JavaOnlineExercises/README.md

    You can use the teacher account *nbgadmin*, and the student test accounts *nbgtesta*, *nbgtestb*, *nbgtestc*, and *nbguser*.
    All passwords are *nbgpsw*.
 You have to change the passwords for public installations.

 The [wiki](https://github.com/dice-group/nbgraderutils/wiki) provides detailed descriptions.
+There are scripts for an installation on a virtual machine.
+This variant provides a mounted directory to create backups.
+It is described on the [installation](https://github.com/dice-group/nbgraderutils/wiki/Installation) wiki page.

 ## Info